-Admissions and Records Lassen Hall Lobby
+Admissions and Rods Lassen Hall Lobby

-On August 27, 1996, Governor Pete Wilson issued Executive Order W-135-96 requesting that the CSU and other state agencies implement "as expeditiously as reasonably practicable" the provision of The Personal Responsibility and Work Opportunity Reconciliation Act (PRAWORA) of 1996 (P.L.
-104-193).
-The Act, also known as the Welfare Reform Act, included provisions to eliminate eligibility for federal and state public benefits for certain categories of lawful immigrants, as well as benefits for all illegal immigrants.
+The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (P.L.
+104-193), also known as the Welfare Reform Act, includes provisions to eliminate eligibility for federal and state public benefits for certain categories of lawful immigrants as well as benefits for all illegal immigrants.